trip5/Matrix-Fonts/README.md

 {|}~¡¢£¤¥¦§¨©ª«¬®¯±²³´µ¶·¸¹º»¼½¾¿ÀÁÂÃÄÅÆÇÈÉÊËÌÍÎÏÐÑÒÓÔÕÖ×ØÙÚÛÜÝÞßàáâãäåæçèéêëìíîïðñòóôõö÷øùúûüýþÿ
 ```
 #### Extra characters
 Any characters included in the glyphs list that are not actually in the font will cause ESPHome to error when compiling.
 This appears to be a flaw in Pillow, a python dependency that converts fonts.
-Pillow interprets all BDF fonts as being in the Latin-1 codepage.
+The version of Pillow included with ESPHome 2023.7.0 (and earlier) interprets all BDF fonts as being in the Latin-1 codepage.
 Any attempts I made to force it into recognizing other encoding (like UTF-8) failed.
 The full unicode BDF files are still in the files, if you wish to also give it an attempt.
-That said, I have included my "full" Unicode fonts as well as ZIP files of Fontforge's working SFDIR folders should you wish to add characters.
+That said, there appears to be a fix in the dev version so support for Unicode should be coming...

 Because of this flaw, I made a few "useless" characters look like something else.
 You can use these special characters in Home Assistant:
 ```